Nowogródek Voivodeship (1919–1939): Railroads and industry

-Nowogródek Voivodeship was located in the so-called Poland “B”, which meant that it was underdeveloped, with industry insufficient to improve livability.
 The Russian rule during the Partitions of Poland (ending in 1918), left Nowogródek in the state of economic collapse.
 Roads and means of communication were destroyed, along with most of industry.
 Large part of population was poor, with the lingering high level of illiteracy and low level of agricultural production.
 Railroad network was scarce (total length was only 713 kilometers, or 3.1 per 100 km²), with only two junctions: at Baranowicze and Lida.
 Nowogródek itself was not located on any main rail connections, it was reachable only by narrow-gauge track.
 In the interwar period Nowogródek remained chiefly an agricultural province.
 Medium-sized industrial enterprises included mills, milk processing plants, tar and turpentine factories, brickyards, sawmills, soft drinks factories, tanneries and distilleries.
 Wood processing and wood-based manufacture were the most important in the region; employing 35.6% of the total number of workers.
 By 1934 there was a sawmill in every county (gmina), more than half of them with 20–100 employees.

 Food industry was well developed in the voivodeship.
 It was dominated by small businesses meeting the needs of the local population, with the major meat processing plant at Baranowicze.
 In 1934, there were 611 flour mills in the province, milling rye (65%), barley (13%), wheat (7%) and other cereals.
 There were 227 milk processing plants, 72 labels of soft drinks, 24 distilleries, 6 fruit drying plants, 5 wineries and honey packers, 4 vinegar factories, 4 starch manufacturers, 3 industrial smoke-houses, 2 breweries, 2 spirit rectification plants as well as drying and processing plant with medicinal herbs.
 Metal industry was represented by 6 companies.
 In Lida there were 2 factories of agricultural machinery and a factory of wire and nails.
 The equipment for mills was produced by mechanical workshops in Baranowicze, with additional two repair shops.
 Glassworks "Neman" was the biggest industrial facility in Nowogródek and anywhere in the north-eastern part of Kresy.
 Also, there were 9 tile factories already in 1934, including 6 large ones, employing up to 70 workers in season.
 The 71 brick factories were mostly small, with 10 large ones, producing mainly for the local market, because rail transport was not profitable enough.
 Also, there were 36 concrete plants in the province in mid 1930s.
 Further economic development of Nowogródek Voivodeship was abruptly halted by the war.